 The Range Rover Sport definitely has it’s own character, a character of a car which belongs to a football player or a drug dealer, or a wanna be gangster maybe?
-The possibilites are technically limitless, but lets forget all these stereotypes for a moment, because the specific design of this car aged very well and it really does look much more interesting and of course better than a usual BMW X5, VW Touareg, or Mercedes M class which you can see day after day, every day, every grey day… Green day!
-Yeah that’s a good band, but Rage Against The Machine, maaan, that’s some serious real shit as well!
+The possibilites are technically limitless, but lets forget all these stereotypes for a moment, because the specific design of this car aged very well and it really does look much more interesting and of course better than a usual BMW X5, VW Touareg, or Mercedes M class which you can see day after day, every day, every work day, every grey day… Green day!
+Yeah, that’s a good band…then Rage Against The Machine, maaan, this will wake you up, granted!

 The Integrated Body Frame means that this smaller Range Rover has a separate frame, so it does have overall a stronger body and better off road capability than for example the BMW X5, or the Mercedes M-class from that time.
-On the other side because of this separate frame solution it’s also heavier than these cars + most of the owners will never take it off-road anyway.
+On the other side because of this separate frame solution it’s also heavier than these cars, and at the end of the day, most of the owners will never take it off-road anyway.

 But there is a price you have to pay to have all these features.
 So keeping a used Range Rover alive and in a good condition will most probably cost you a little bit more than you expected, and in some cases a lot more then you expected.
 For example, because of the integrated body frame the whole chassis can be separated from the body, and it has to be, since if you need to change some specific parts – like for example the turbocharger, then this is the only way to do it. (although a skilled mechanic should be able to change the turbocharger even without removing the body at least on cars equipped with the V6 engines)

 On the other side this way you get at least a great access to all the suspension components, brake pipes and to the engine itself, so you can check everything properly.
 And lets be honest, it is a used Range Rover which means that you most probably need to check and fix some of these things anyway.